dogotic/open-trailcam/README.md

 - SIM7100 modem

 Mission goal :
 - Try to send an SMS to an another phone to verify communication and operation between STM32 and SIM7100 4G modem.

+Status :
+- Not Completed

 ## 2nd phase
 - STM32 Blue Pill with STM32F103C8T6 chip